CyberNaught-XyZ/gh-horoscope/README.md

 - 🎭 **Developer Archetype**: Figures out if you're a "Copy-Paste Virtuoso" or "Documentation Ghost" (35+ types!)
 - ⚖️ **GitHub Karma**: Your open source street cred, quantified
 - 🌟 **Daily Predictions**: Actually useful advice disguised as mystical nonsense
-- 🌙 **Moon Phases**: This thing actually uses the Doomsday algorithm to accuratly calculate the active phase!
-(More accurate then most apps 🍆)
+- 🌙 **Lunar Calendar & Moon Phases**: This thing actually uses the Doomsday algorithm to accurately calculate the active phase!
+(More accurate than most apps 🍆)
 - **A LOT MORE** Give it a try!

 ### 🌙 **Lunar Calendar & Coding Phases**